ElinorKotzott/ElinorKotzott/README.md

 and a Master's degree in English Studies/Linguistics.

 I found my passion for programming in 2024 while still working as a journalist.
-I started teaching myself Java with a udemy course and then got accepted at Masterschool where I started studying in December 2024.
+I started teaching myself Java and then got accepted at Masterschool where I started studying in December 2024.

-My current specialization is backend engineering, but my goal is to become a full-stack developer.
+I specialize in backend engineering, but my goal is to become a full-stack developer.
 <br>

 <h2>Skills and Technologies</h2>